-Concrete ideas on how to be productive during quarantine & make the most of your time at home.
+Concrete ideas on how to be productive during quarantine and make the most of your time at home.

 With a lot of countries going on lockdown and too many people not being allowed to leave the house without an urgent reason, you might find yourself at a loss with your usual routine out the window and wanting to know how to be productive during quarantine.